1 Day de Carné Twin Rivers Explorer Kayaking Adventure on the Nam Ou and Mekong Rivers

 The Experience

-You’ll be met at 08:30 outside the Luang Prabang Central Post Office (corner of Chaofa Ngum Road, and Kitsalat Road, opposite the Avani Hotel) and transferred to Ban Hatgna on the Nam Ou River (literally “Rice Bowl River), about 28 km north from Luang Prabang; where you’ll be kitted out by our professional guide(s), to start your Twin Rivers Explorer Tour.
+You’ll be met at 08:30 outside the Luang Prabang Central Post Office (corner of Chaofa Ngum Road, and Kitsalat Road, opposite the Avani Hotel) and transferred to Ban Hatgna on the Nam Ou River (literally “Rice Bowl River), about 28 km north from Luang Prabang; where you’ll be kitted out by our English speaking, professional guide(s), to start your Twin Rivers Explorer Tour.

 Along the way, you’ll stop for a relaxed lunch on a sandy beach, set beneath the dramatic 330-metre vertical limestone cliffs of Pha Hung—a truly breathtaking experience, at the confluence of the Nam Ou and Mekong Rivers .